History of Thomas Pynchon in Timeline

 In 2013, Thomas Pynchon's son, Jackson Pynchon, graduated from Columbia University, where he was affiliated with St. Anthony Hall.

-In September 2014, Josh Brolin told The New York Times that Thomas Pynchon had made a cameo in the Inherent Vice film adaptation.
-This led to a search for the author's appearance, eventually targeting actor Charley Morgan.
+In September 2014, Josh Brolin said that Thomas Pynchon had made a cameo in the Inherent Vice film adaptation, leading to an online search for his appearance, which eventually targeted actor Charley Morgan.

 Inherent Vice: A Novel